A few of the books I have used with links to more info on each book:The Collected Dialogs of Plato: Including the Letters (Bollingen Series LXXI)

 This is the collection edited by Hamilton and Cairns.
-I have used this collection of the Dialogues of Plato for thirty years.
-I bought my first copy of this book for 25 cents at a library book sale.
+I have used this collection of the Dialogs of Plato for thirty five years.
+I bought my first copy of this book for 25 cents at a library book sale in 1982.
 Translations by Benjamin Jowett.Plato: Complete Works

-This is an excellent, well written book, a must read from one of the better scholars in classical Greek philosophy.
+This is an excellent, well written book, a must read from one of the better scholars.
 He provides a very thoughtful discussion of Socratic Irony, the problem of the historical Socrates, changes in his method through Plato, and more.
 Even if you disagree with Vlastos, you owe it to your mind to be interacting with Vlastos.Socratic Studies

 This is Vlastos' companion book to "Socrates" above.
 Four ground-breaking papers which laid the basis for his understanding of Socrates are collected here, in revised form: they examine Socrates' elenctic method of investigative argument, his disavowal of knowledge, his concern for definition, and the complications of his relationship with the Athenian democracy.
 The fifth chapter is a new and provocative discussion of Socrates' arguments in the Protagoras and Laches.
 The epilogue 'Socrates and Vietnam' suggests that Socrates was not, as Plato claimed, the most just man of his time.
 The papers have been prepared for publication by Professor Myles Burnyeat with the minimum of editorial intervention.Socratic Perplexity: And the Nature of Philosophy

 A great read on the nature of the perplexity that Socrates shared and induced in his conversations and its relationship to the nature of the human philosophical quest.Socratic Citizenship